usausa/template-azure-functions/README.md

-# Template for Azure Functions
+# Template project for Azure Functions